-Children have a learning difficulty if they:
+Children have a learning difficulty if Special educational provision means: they:

-- a) Have significantly greater difficulty in learning than the majority of children of the same age and/or - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind provided for children of the same age; and - c) Are under compulsory school age and fall within the definition of (a) or (b) above, or would do so if special educational provision was not made for them.
+- a) Have signi\(\mathbb{Z}\) cantly greater difficulty in learning than the majority of children of the same age and/or - Have a disability which prevents or hinders them from making use of educational facilities of a kind provided for children of the same age; and - Are under compulsory school age and fall within the delinition of (a) or (b) above, or would do so if special educational provision was not made for them.

-Children and young people must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.
+Children and young people must not be regarded as having a learning difficulty solely because the language or form of language of their home is di\( erent from the language in which they will be taught.